 The best way to avoid this pitfall is to make sure you paper trade your strategy once you have developed it.
 If you can prove significant gains going forward; that will show the strategy was not sheer luck, but it is a profitable system.

 Pitfall 5: Forgetting The Little Things

 Backtesting is good because you can setup the strategy you want to test, click a couple of buttons and calculate your results.
 If only it were that easy in real life.
 When you are trading, you have to account for liquidity, feasibility and transaction cost.

 It is hard to get proper position fills if you are trying to trade a lot of size in an illiquid name, or if you are buying too much of a stock that doesn’t have a lot of volume.
 Backtesting won't typically pick up on which names are illiquid or which stocks won't be able to fill your orders.
 You will need to set up your backtest to ignore these names or at least take into consideration how much size you are playing within the market.

 If you are running a strategy that deals with shorting stocks, you need to be aware that not all stocks can be shorted.
 A lot of the time small capitalization stocks can be placed on a hard-to-borrow list making it more difficult or even impossible to initiate a short position.
 Shorting stocks can also incur additional fees and margin requirements.

-Backtesting can be a successful way to test your option strategies without risking capital.
-Unfortunately, you cannot simply setup your strategy and click a couple of buttons to calculate the results.
+Backtesting can be a successful way to test your options strategies without risking capital.
+Unfortunately, you cannot merely set up your strategy and click a couple of buttons to calculate the results.
 Before you trust any backtest blindly, you need to run it through a couple of tests to make sure it will hold up to the real deal.
 The most common pitfalls you need to avoid are survivorship bias, lookahead bias, in-sample bias, data mining, and forgetting the little things that make the trades work.